Va1orance/thumlay/sfb-ranking.md

 But keep this in mind:
 - STR is a redirect
 - Some people may mind the high movement LHM column.
-- P on one of the middle columns
+- P and K on the middle columns